 Upcycling is a step up from recycling!
-For the recycling process, waste is being reprocessed into new material and then proessed again to become the same product again, or a similar one.
-There is also downcycling, where the material becomes a product of lesser value than what it was originally made of, think rags from T-shirts.
+For the recycling process, waste is processed into new material and then processed again to become the same product again, or a similar one.
+There is also downcycling, where the material becomes a product of lesser value compared to its original purpose, think rags from T-shirts.
 If you want to read more about the process of textile recycling in particular, check out this article (click!)

-In contrast to that upcycling uses the whole material without additional steps to break it down into its components.
+In contrast, upcycling uses the material in its entirety without additional steps to break it down into its components.
 It is then directly turned into a new product that has a higher value than the one it was produced from, that’s why it’s called upcycling.
 Since the material already exists, ready to work with, the whole production process costs less energy than recycling, as well as traditional production.
-Making something of higher value out of material destined for landfill prolongs its life expectancy profounfly and leaves room for re- or downcycling at a later time.
+Making something of higher value out of material destined for landfill prolongs its life expectancy profoundly and leaves room for re- or downcycling at a later time.

 How Woodcabin does it

 Woodcabin’s whole product range is made from fabric destined for landfill: Secondhand garments and deadstock fabrics are combined to become something new.
-Often fabric scraps are added to pad quilting or create patchwork and since 2022 no leftovers are discarded, so the production doesn’t amass more waste instead of getting rid of it.
-To reduce even further, all patterns are transitioning to be zero-waste in the first place, leaving only scraps from trimming seams etc.
+Woodcabin often uses fabric scraps to pad quilting or create patchwork and since 2022 no leftovers are discarded, so the production doesn’t amass more waste.
+To reduce even further, all patterns are transitioning to be zero-waste in the first place, leaving only scraps from trimming seam allowances, leftover thread, unusable material etc.

-Applying what I learned studying fashion design, the resulting pieces are of a higher quality than what I started with and they are always designed for mobility and action, so that you don’t tear them when you’re moving about.
-And should your adventures end up leaving you with holes in your clothes, Woodcabin offers a free repair service, so it will look as new in no time.
+Applying what I learned while studying fashion design, the resulting products are of a higher quality than what I started with.
+They are always designed for mobility and action so you don’t tear them when you’re moving about.
+And should your adventures end up leaving you with holes in your clothes, Woodcabin offers a free repair service so they will look like new in no time.
 This guarantee is life-long and applies even if you don’t have the receipt anymore – I will recognize each piece I made.
 Not only does this give you a few extra years with your favourite items, it also keeps the material out of the waste stream for much longer.